What is a Compatible Pair?

 Why Compatible Pairs Benefit from Swaps

-Compatible pairs can benefit from participating in swaps by finding a better matched donor which will increase the chances that the transplanted kidney will function better and last longer.
+By choosing to participate in an NKR swap, compatible pairs are eligible for the 90-day kidney replacement policy.
+If the transplanted kidney fails and the issue is reported by the transplant center within 90 days of the transplant the patient may be eligible for prioritization to receive a replacement kidney.
+Compatible pairs can also benefit from participating in swaps by finding a better matched donor which will increase the chances that the transplanted kidney will function better and last longer.
 Generally the improvement in the match from a swap is driven by a better HLA match or a younger donor.
 A better HLA match is also correlated with lower patient mortality over time because a good HLA match will reduce the number of antibodies created from mismatched antigens, and make it easier for patients to be retransplanted in the future.

 A better donor HLA match is also correlated with lower patient mortality over time because a good HLA match will reduce the number of antibodies created from mismatched antigens, making it easier for patients to be retransplanted, if needed.